The Velvet Underground & Nico: Instrumentation and performance

-Musically, The Velvet Underground & Nico has generally been described by writers as art rock, experimental rock, proto-punk, psychedelic rock, and avant-pop.
+The Velvet Underground & Nico has generally been described by writers as art rock, experimental rock, proto-punk, psychedelic rock, and avant-pop.
 Much of the album's sound was conceived by John Cale, who stressed the experimental qualities of the band.
-He was influenced greatly by his work with La Monte Young, John Cage and the early Fluxus movement, and encouraged the use of alternative ways of producing sound in music.
-Cale thought his sensibilities meshed well with Lou Reed's, who was already experimenting with alternate tunings.
+He was influenced greatly by his work with minimalist composer La Monte Young in the Theatre of Eternal Music, John Cage, and the Fluxus arts movement, and encouraged the use of alternative ways of producing sound.
+Cale thought his sensibilities meshed well with Reed's, who was already experimenting with alternate tunings.
 For instance, Reed had "invented" the ostrich guitar tuning for a song he wrote called "The Ostrich" for the short-lived band the Primitives.
-Ostrich guitar tuning consists of all strings being tuned to the same note.
+Ostrich guitar tuning consists of all strings being tuned to the same pitch class.
 This method was utilized on the songs "Venus in Furs" and "All Tomorrow's Parties".
-Often, the guitars were also tuned down a whole step, which produced a lower, fuller sound that Cale considered "sexy".
+Reed and Morrison's guitars were often tuned down a whole step, which produced a lower, fuller sound that Cale considered "sexy".

-Cale's viola was used on several of the album's songs, notably "Venus in Furs" and "Black Angel's Death Song".
-The viola used guitar and mandolin strings, and when played loudly, Cale would liken its sound to that of an airplane engine.
-Cale's technique usually involved drones, detuning and distortion.
-According to Robert Christgau, the "narcotic drone" not only sustains the sadomasochism-themed "Venus in Furs", but it also "identifies and unifies the [album] musically".
+Cale performed on the viola on several of the album's songs, notably "Venus in Furs" and "The Black Angel's Death Song".
+Cale strung his viola with guitar and mandolin strings, and when played loudly, Cale would liken its brash sound to that of an airplane engine.
+Cale's technique usually involved minimalist drones, detuning for an eerie, surreal effect, and distortion to highlight harmonics and transform the instrument's sound.
+According to critic Robert Christgau, Cale's "narcotic drone" not only sustains the sadomasochism-themed "Venus in Furs", but also "identifies and unifies the [album] musically".
 Of the vocal performances, he believed "Nico's contained chantoozy sexuality" complemented "the dispassionate abandon of Reed's chant singing".
 In 1966, Richard Goldstein described Nico's vocal as "something like a cello getting up in the morning".

+Tucker's style of drumming on the album involved her playing standing up rather than sitting down, playing bass drums and tambourines on their sides with a drumstick in her left hand and a mallet in her right hand, resulting in "a mix of African trance rhythms and Ringo-like arrangement genius" according to Adam Budofsky of Modern Drummer.
+Tucker's predecessor Angus MacLise had informed her style, influencing her into playing "pounding" rhythms that fit with, in her words, "the ominous mood" of several of the album's songs.